MaybeJustJames/zephyr/README.md

 # Comments

 The `-f` switch is not 100% safe.
-When on `zephyr` will remove exports from foreign modules that seems to be not used: are not used in purescript code and seem not to be used in the foreign module.
-If you simply assign to `exports` using javascript dot notation then you will be fine, but if you use square notation `exports[var]` in a dynamic way (i.e. var is a true variable rather than a string literal) then `zephyr` might remove code that shouldn't be removed.
+Upon running, `zephyr` will remove exports from foreign modules that seems to be not used: are not used in purescript code and seem not to be used in the foreign module.
+If you simply assign to `exports` using javascript dot notation then you will be fine, but if you use square notation `exports[var]` in a dynamic way (i.e. var is a true variable rather than a string literal), then `zephyr` might remove code that shouldn’t be removed.

-It is good to run `webpack` or `rollup` to run a javascript tree shaking algorithm on the javascript code that is pulled in your bundle by your by your foreign imports.
+The best practice is to run a JavaScript tree-shaking algorithm via `webpack` or `rollup` on the JavaScript code that is pulled in your bundle by foreign imports.